blacklightpy/vaultofknowledge/Child Marriage in Religions.md

 > - Abraham told others about Rebekah’s birth when Sarah was 127 (So, Rebekah was born the same year that Sarah died, and therefore Isaac would have been 37).
 >
 > So, 3 years passed between the death of his mother, the birth of Rebekah, and then his marriage.

+Jesus never outlawed the Talmudian tradition of having sex with 3 year olds.
 # Judaism
-As per the Talmud, a three year old can marry and be had sex with.
+As per the Talmud, a 3 year old can marry and be had sex with.

+A Jew may have sex with a girl as long as she is less than nine years old.